YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

-Can a Beard Transplant Cover Acne Scars or Patchy Beard Areas?
+Can a Beard Transplant Cover Acne Scars?

 When I examine this type of case, I first separate two situations.
 One is a true scarred gap where hair no longer grows because the follicles were damaged.
 The other is normal genetic patchiness where the beard is simply sparse in that zone.
 Both may be treated with a beard transplant, but the plan is different because scarred skin does not behave like untouched beard skin.